Categories:

 ‘The Sword of Song is arguably the greatest story never told.
 It is a book of firsts: his first manifesto, his first talismanic book, his first mystical essays, his first nod to sexual mysteries, and an enticing preview of what was to come in The Book of the Law, the spirit-writing that would form the cornerstone of his philosophy’.

-Out of print limited hardback edition.
+Out of print standard hardback, limited to 710 copies.